 Piranesi by Susanna Clarke

 Speaking of unreliable narrators: it’s not often you find one that’s unreliable but not unlikeable.
 Piranesi finds that magical balance.
 Even though Piranesi’s story is told through his diaries, the reader quickly realises that he doesn’t exactly understand the truth of what is going on.
 Piranesi’s mistakes and oversights aren’t self-serving slips of the ego, they are a genuine product of his environment and his long-term isolation.
-That’s how he wiggles his way into your heart, and then when the truth of his circumstances are finally revealed in full, it will break open for him.
+That’s how he wriggles his way into your heart, and when the truth of his circumstances are finally revealed, it will break open for him.
 Unlike most books that are predicated on plot twists, Piranesi is one that you can read over and over again and still find something new to appreciate every time.
+Read my full review of Piranesi here.

 Earthlings by Sayaka Murata